-Camp Fire’s Middle School program prepares more than 270 youth each year to achieve success in high school and beyond.
+Camp Fire’s Teen program prepares more than 270 youth each year to achieve success in high school and beyond.
 Our program is built around the concept of the “growth mindset,” or the belief that intelligence and abilities are not fixed and can improve through effort and practice over time.
 Our highly trained on-site program staff work with students from September through May and help build skills progressively over the course of the school year.

 - daily academic support with in-class help